3zg/Discord-Bot-Scraper/README.md

 # Discord-Bot-Scraper
 A simple Discord scraper for discord bots.
-That includes sending an guild members ids to an file, Mass inviter for joining servers your bot is in and Fetching all the servers of the bot (w/MemberCount) to the console.
+That includes sending an guild's members ids to an file, Mass inviter for joining servers your bot is in and Fetching all the servers of the bot (w/MemberCount) to the console.
 This is written python so install python to make it work.

 # Setup